Media and crime

 Course learning outcomes

-- Recognize how the media assembles crime and criminal justice stories, especially in relation to particular types of behaviours and peoples.
+- Recognize how the media assembles crime and criminal justice stories, especially in relation to particular types of behaviour and people

-- Demonstrate understanding of a particular chosen crime issue by engaging in intensive, independent researched reflective writing.
+- Demonstrate expertise of a specific chosen crime issue by engaging in intensive, independently researched reflective writing

 |Individual reflective writing||40%|

-The course syllabus lists the required readings for this course.
+The course syllabus lists other required readings for this course.
 Below are some supplemental, but not required readings, for students who are interested in reading further about media and crime.

 Jewkes, Y. (2015).
 Media and Crime.
 London: Sage

-See also on-line, Journal of Criminal Justice and Popular Culture and Crime Media Culture for articles on crime, the media and popular culture.
+See also on-line, Journal of Criminal Justice and Popular Culture and Crime Media Culture: An International Journal for articles on crime, the media and popular culture.